Dhanteras: Celebrations

 Dhanteras is the worship of Dhanvantari.
 Dhanvantari, according to Hindu traditions, emerged during the Samudra Manthana, holding a pot full of amrita (a nectar bestowing immortality) in one hand and the sacred text about Ayurveda in the other hand.
 He is considered to be the physician of the devas.
 Dhanvantari is also considered to be an avatar of Vishnu.

-Dhanvantari is mentioned in the Puranas as the god of Ayurveda.
-During his incarnation on earth, Dhanvantari ruled as the King of Kashi, now known as Varanasi.
-He is also recognized as the great-grandfather of Divodasa, a legendary King of Kashi mentioned in the Vishnu Purana.

 The festival is celebrated as Lakshmi Puja, which is performed in the evenings when diyas (lamps of clay) are lit.
 Bhajans or devotional songs are sung in praise of goddess Lakshmi, and traditional sweets are offered to the goddess.
 A peculiar custom in Maharashtra exists where people lightly pound dried coriander seeds with jaggery and offer the mixture as naivedya.

 On Dhanteras, homes that have not yet been cleaned in preparation for Diwali are thoroughly cleansed and whitewashed.
 Dhanvantari, the god of health and Ayurveda, is worshiped in the evening.
 The main entrance is decorated with colorful lanterns and holiday lights, and traditional motifs of rangoli designs are made to welcome Lakshmi, the goddess of wealth and prosperity.
 Small footprints are drawn with rice flour and vermilion powder all over the house to indicate her long-awaited arrival.
 On the night of Dhanteras, the diyas (lamps) are ritually kept burning all through the night in honour of Lakshmi and Dhanvantari.

 Hindus consider this an extremely auspicious day for making new purchases, especially of gold or silver articles and new utensils.
 It is believed that new dhana (wealth) or some item made of precious metal is a sign of good luck.
 In modern times, Dhanteras has come to be known as the most auspicious occasion for buying gold, silver, and other metals, especially kitchenware.
 The day also sees heavy purchases of appliances and automobiles.

 On this night, the lights are set out in the sky lamps and as offerings at the base of a tulasi plant and in the form of diyas, which are placed in front of the doorways of homes.
 This light is an offering to Yama, the god of death, to avert untimely death during the time of the Diwali festival.
 This day is a celebration aimed at increasing wealth and prosperity.
 Dhanteras engages themes of cleansing, renewal, and the securing of auspiciousness as embodied by Lakshmi.

 In the villages, cattle are adorned and worshiped by farmers as their main source of income.